Blogger Confessions #35: Enoch from Savvy New Canadians

 8: What’s your most favorite, least favorite and most embarrassing post on your blog?

 I have a number of favorite posts I love equally!
-The one that gets the mention today
+The one that gets the mention today is: A Complete Guide To Canada's Retirement Income System.

 At over 11,500 words, I put in a lot of effort into summarizing complicated retirement income and planning information for Canadians in this post.
 It has received lots of positive feedback.